freemansoft/speedtest-app-insights/README.md

   1. Run with only a ping check `python3 NetCheck.py `
   1. Run with ping, upload and download `python3 NetCheck.py --download --upload`
   1. Get help with `NetCheck.py --help`

+## Installing in crontab to run repeately
+1. cd into this directory
+1. Verify the cycle times you wish in `1-install-crontab.sh`.
+The file is in crontab format.
+1. run `1-install-crontab.sh`

 ## Example speedtest.net cli output
 Raspberry Pi3 on 1GB port on 1GB FIOS internet service.
 A Raspberry Pi3 seems to have a max ethernet speed of 100Mbit/s